bronzdoc/orbi/README.md

 ```

 that command will generate the file named `file_a` with content `Tarantino is awesome`.
+> NOTE: you can also pass a KEY=VALUE variables file with `--vars-file`

 ### Sharing plans
-orbi let you dowload a plan from a repository with the `orbi plan get` command
+orbi let you download a plan from a repository with the `orbi plan get` command

-e.g:

 **ssh:**
 ```shell